maganezf/maganezf/README.md

 - 💬 Ask me about Frontend Development
 - 💟 Passionate about developing systems and applications
 - 👨‍💻 I want to become a Frontend Development specialist
-- 👨‍💻 Around 3 years improving my skills as a programmer and working as a Frontend Software Engineer.
+- 👨‍💻 Around 3 years improving my skills and working as a Frontend Software Engineer.
 - 📫 Reach me at: maganezfilho@gmail.com

 </br>